sogaiu/ts-clojure/README.md

 bb parse-samples
 ```

+This will invoke `tree-sitter`'s `parse` command across a set of
+source code samples.

 Which set of samples is tested against is chosen by adjusting the
 `repos` value in `conf/conf.clj` appropriately.
 Assuming the samples
 have been obtained, the value can be one of: